 Since 2014, we have been setting aside time the second week of February for Locked in Solidarity, as CCDA’s National Awareness & Action Day on Mass Incarceration.
 This year we have expanded Locked in Solidarity to a week long opportunity for us to create the space needed to listen to stories of people in our communities who are directly impacted, to learn about the greater impact of mass incarceration, to pray, and to engage public sector officials who have the power and position to impact change.

 We invite you to join us by hosting an events in your community throughout this week.

-On our website we have a toolkit to guide you as you consider your engagement and we will be preparing a webinar to teach how to use LIS in your community, so stay tuned for details.
+On our website we have a toolkit (2018 update currently in development) to guide you as you consider your engagement and we will be preparing a webinar to teach how to use LIS in your community, so stay tuned for details.

 We are happy to help answer any questions you may have.
 Please direct questions to Michelle Warren, CCDA’s Advocacy & Strategic Engagement Director, email@example.com

 Join our collective efforts as we seek to be a part of the solution to end the impacts of mass incarceration.